 including videos, tip sheets, please visit:

-All PSW Wage Enhancement eligible invoices will need to be submitted no later than November 30, 2021 for both SSAH and Passport funding
+All PSW Wage Enhancement eligible invoices will need to be submitted no later than April 30, 2022, for Passport funding.

 For Additional information, you can access the full news release.
 Please visit: